Lev Oshanin (anthropologist): Life

-Lev Oshanin was the son of Vasily Fedorovich Oshanin, a noted scientist and explorer of Central Asia.
+Lev Oshanin was the son of Vasily Oshanin, a noted scientist and explorer of Central Asia.
 Oshanin was trained as a medical doctor and participated in the First World War.
 He later worked in hospitals in the city of Tashkent in what is now Uzbekistan.
 Oshanin also practiced anthropology and was one of the few anthropologists in Central Asia.
 In 1930 he gained a position at Tashkent University and went on to found the university’s Department of Anthropology, which he chaired until his death in 1962.

 Oshanin was notable in the world of anthropology because of his extensive work in Soviet Central Asia.
 He traveled widely in the region and conducted numerous anthropological studies of various ethnic groups in the most remote corners of Central Asia.
 In 1926 Oshanin was commissioned by the Soviet government to prepare a study of the "daily life and anthropological type of Uzbek women."
 Oshanin's research team interviewed and physically examined several hundred Uzbek women from Tashkent.

 Oshanin died in Tashkent in 1962 and is buried in Botkin cemetery in Tashkent.
 Oshanin’s daughter, Helen Lvovna May, subsequently worked and taught at Tashkent University.